kofi527/STATIC-WEBSITE-HOSTING-IN-AMAZON-S3/README.md

-# 2.----static-website-hosting
+**STATIC WEBSITE HOSTING IN AMAZON S3**

  Hosting static website in Amazon s3 service

  <img width="640" height="480" alt="aws-s3-logo" src="https://github.com/user-attachments/assets/a1c46cf2-38ee-465f-aacc-b1473efded8d" />

-PROJECT DOCUMENTATION
+**Overview of project**
+ --

+This project documents the methodologies in using an Amazon S3 to store host a website on the web.

-Amazon S3 (Simple Storage Service) is a cloud-based object storage service offered by AWS.
-It allows users to store and retrieve any amount of data, from anywhere on the web, with industry-leading scalability, data availability, security, and performance.
+- Amazon S3 (Simple Storage Service) is a cloud-based object storage service offered by AWS.

+- It allows users to store and retrieve any amount of data, from anywhere on the web, with industry-leading scalability, data availability, security, and performance.
 S3 is designed for storing and retrieving any kind of data, including              structured, semi-structured, and unstructured data

-#A static site is a website with fixed content that is delivered to a user's browser exactly as it is stored on the server, without any server-side processing or database interaction.
-It is essentially a collection of pre-built HTML, CSS, and JavaScript files that are served directly to the visitor, resulting in fast loading speeds, enhanced security, and a straightforward, unchanging user experience
+- A static site is a website with fixed content that is delivered to a user's browser exactly as it is stored on the server, without any server-side processing or database interaction.

+- It is essentially a collection of pre-built HTML, CSS, and JavaScript files that are served directly to the visitor, resulting in fast loading speeds, enhanced security, and a straightforward, unchanging user experience
-Overview of project
-This project documents the methodologies in using an Amazon S3 to store host a website on the web.

-Tools /AWS services used
+**Tools /AWS services used**
+ --
 Amazon s3

 PHASE 1 : Creation of bucket